julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Focus your optimization efforts on high level evaluations and long term functional requirements.

 Look at the overall process before going into details.

+Ensure that your optimizations align with overarching objectives, preventing fragmented or short-sighted enhancements that might not contribute meaningfully to the project's ultimate goals.

 ## ~The less it knows the better (Law of Demeter)~